 Creation of Medical Illustrations

-Esophagus anatomy and development Gi mortality illustration includes Gastro-oesophageal reflux disease (GORD) is very common and refers to the refluxing of gastric contents into the oesophagus.
+We were commissioned to produce oesophagus anatomy illustrations and the development of the Gi mortality illustration including gastro-oesophageal reflux disease (GORD) which is a very common condition and refers to the refluxing of gastric contents into the oesophagus.

-Gastro-oesophageal reflux becomes pathological when the symptoms are severe or chronic and when there are signs of mucosal damage (oesophagitis/Barrett’s).
+We were to show how the gastro-oesophageal reflux becomes pathological when the symptoms become severe or chronic and when there are signs of mucosal damage.
 There are a number of secondary causes or risk factors including obesity, smoking, alcohol, hiatus hernia, oesophageal dysmotility and a number of medical comorbidities.
-A sliding hiatus hernia will disrupt the lower oesophageal sphincter.
+The anatomy illustrations to also include a range of hernias’s and a sliding hiatus hernia that disrupt the lower oesophageal sphincter.